xenon-middleware/xenon/doc/userguide_src.md

         Map<String, String> getAdaptorSpecificInformation();
     }

-An `AdaptorStatus` contains methods to retrieve the name of an adaptor (`getName`), get a (human readable) description of what functionality it has to offer (`getDescription`) and retrieve a list of the schemes it supports (`getSupportedSchemes`).
+An __AdaptorStatus__ contains __getName__ to retrieve the name of an adaptor,  __getDescription__ to get a human readable description of what functionality it has to offer and __getSupportedSchemes__ to retrieve a list of the schemes it supports.

-The `getSupportedProperties` can be used to retrieve a list of configuration options the adaptor supports.
-Each `OctopusPropertyDescription` gives a full description of a single property, including its name (of the form `"octopus.adaptors.<name>.<property>"`), the expected type of its value, a human readable description of its purpose, etc. More information can be found in Appendix A.
+The __getSupportedProperties__ method can be used to retrieve a list of configuration options the adaptor supports.
+Each returned [__OctopusPropertyDescription__][5] gives a full description of a single property, including its name (of the form "octopus.adaptors.(name).(property)"), the expected type of its value, a human readable description of its purpose, etc. More information on the supported properties can be found in Appendix A.

-Finally, `getAdaptorSpecificInformation` can be used to retrieve status information from the adaptor.
+Finally, __getAdaptorSpecificInformation__ can be used to retrieve status information from the adaptor.
 Each key contains a property of the form described above.
-The possible returned properties can be found in the _Adaptor_ section below.

 ### Credentials interface ###

-The `nl.esciencecenter.octopus.credentials` package contains the credentials interface of octopus.
-The main entrypoint is `Credentials`:
+The [`nl.esciencecenter.octopus.credentials`][6] package contains the [__Credentials__][7] interface of
+octopus:

     public interface Credentials {